How to Clean Gutters to Prevent Damage to Your Home

-Cleaning your gutters may seem like a thankless task, but it's a necessary job that should appear at least twice a year -- spring and fall -- on your home to-do list.
-Skip it, and you may inadvertently cause yourself headaches and end up with damage to your home.
-That's because clogged gutters can lead to water and weight overload, which in turn can stress the roof, siding, and gutter supports and lead to leaks.
-Blocked water may also result in costly rot and winter ice dams.
+Cleaning your gutters might seem like a thankless task, but it's a necessary job that should happen at least twice a year—once in the spring and once in the fall.
+Skip it, and you might inadvertently end up with damage to your home.
+That's because clogged gutters can lead to water and weight overload, which in turn can stress your home's roof, siding, and gutter supports, leading to leaks.
+Blocked water can also result in costly rot and winter ice dams.

-Fortunately, cleaning the gutters isn't that technical or difficult of a job, especially when it's done regularly.
-Here are materials you'll need and steps to take to get rid of the debris and keep your gutters clean.
+Fortunately, cleaning out gutters isn't that technical or difficult of a job, especially when it's done regularly.
+Here are the materials you'll need and steps to take to get rid of the debris and keep your gutters clean.

 - Small hand shovel